MapleLeaves-7/Book-Recommendations/README.md

 ### Running the entire application

 1. To run the backend api, enter `flask run` at root directory
-2. To run meilisearch, enter `meilisearch --no-analytics ` in search directory
+2. To run meilisearch, enter `meilisearch --no-analytics ` at root directory
 3. Enter `npm start` at root directory to start the whole application